mezod/awesome-indie/README.md

 - **[IndieHackers](https://www.indiehackers.com/businesses)**

-  Newsletter containing the newest interviews of the site and also thread from the forum.
+  Newsletter containing the newest interviews of the site and also the best threads from the forum.
 Normally ships on thursdays.
 By [Courtland Allen](https://twitter.com/csallen?lang=ca).

 - **[Indie](https://justinjackson.ca/indie/)**